Samsung/tizen-docs/docs/application/dotnet/guides/uix/voice-control.md

 <a name="callback"></a>
 ## Manage callbacks

-To set and unset callbacks to get notifications about recognition results, state changes, and errors.
-Follow these steps:
+To set and unset callbacks to get notifications about recognition results, state changes, and errors, follow these steps:

 > [!NOTE]
 > Set and unset all callbacks when the voice control state is `Initialized` (the states are defined in the [Tizen.Uix.VoiceControl.State](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControl.State.html) enumeration).